Concrete Spec

 - verified elaboration and code generation

-- mature tooling such as a formatter, package manager, and LSP
+- a package manager and an LSP server

 Design Principles